Skip to Content

 3. Begin Hiking Robbers Roost Trail

-Whether you drove or walked FR 9530, you will begin your hike to Hideout Cave on Robbers Roost Trail.
-This will be a 1 mile round trip walk if you follow the lightly beaten path directly.
+Whether you drove or walked FR 9530, you’ll begin your hike to Hideout Cave on Robbers Roost Trail.
+It’s a 1-mile round trip walk if you follow the lightly beaten path directly.

-You can just about see the narrow trail running downhill and then back up hill in our photo above.
-The gradient is relatively steep and it’s also quite rocky.
+You can just about see the narrow trail running downhill and then back uphill in our photo above.
+The gradient is relatively steep and it’s quite rocky.

 Robbers Roost runs east from the trailhead and eventually accesses Hideout Cave from the north.
 Stick to the main trail on your way out and back again to avoid damaging the natural environment.